 In this piece, electric muscle stimulants create involuntary movements in the dancer’s body during the performance, conveyed through wireless belts.
 These tics are unpredictable, generated by the sounds themselves, and are part of the improvisation—a borderline between intentional and unexpected, sleep and wakefulness.
 The sounds are generated on the spot, and alternating high and low tones are filtered and processed real-time to become echoes of each other.
 Initial collaborations have explored the tensions between stasis and sudden activity.

 Parts of Hypnagogia were presented in process at the Brick Theater, Bennington College, and Tanzhaus Zürich.
 The work at Tanzhaus Zürich was done in collaboration with eminent choreographer Meret Schlegel.
 Hypnagogia has been staged in solo, duet, and trio, and the wireless belts are easily transportable.
-A future proposed version involves 8-12 dancers in a museum space.
+A future version involves 8-12 dancers in a museum space.

 A barrel roll is a plane nosediving on all axes, it’s a game of Russian Roulette.
 A music box rolls its barrel on a complete rotation of its only tune.